louisgrosse/CanadaFireSat-Model-CBM/README.md

 ## Model Architectures

-In this repository we train models following two different deep learning architectures CNN-based using ResNet encoders and transformer-based using ViT encoders.
+In this repository, we train models following two different deep learning architectures, CNN-based using ResNet encoders and Transformer-based using ViT encoders.

 Those models are trained across three data settings namely: